xpack/web-jekyll/pages/metadata/xsvd.md

 ## Overview

-**XSVD** is a rework of the Arm [CMSIS SVD](http://www.keil.com/cmsis/svd), but cleaned, extended and rewritten in JSON instead of XML.
+The **XSVD** format is a rework of the Arm
+[CMSIS SVD](http://www.keil.com/cmsis/svd), but cleaned, extended and rewritten in JSON instead of XML.

 ## File conventions